Vol. 148, No. 6 — March 12, 2014

 (This statement is not part of the Order.)

-A screening assessment was conducted for vanadium pentoxide (Chemical Abstracts Service [CAS] Registry No. 1314-62-1) to determine whether the substance has the potential to be harmful to human health or the environment.
-The screening assessment concluded that the substance is harmful to human health based on its carcinogenicity.
+Screening assessments for three substances were conducted to determine whether the substances have the potential to be harmful to human health or the environment.
+The screening assessments concluded that all three substances are harmful to human health based on their carcinogenicity.
+The substances are

 On December 8, 2006, the Chemicals Management Plan (CMP) was launched by the Government of Canada to assess and manage chemical substances that may be harmful to human health or the environment.
 A key element of the CMP is the Challenge initiative, which collected information on the properties and uses of the approximately 200 high priority chemical substances.
 These high priority chemicals were divided into 12 batches of 10 to 20 chemicals each.
-Vanadium pentoxide is among the 17 chemicals that were included in batch 9 of the Challenge.
+The 3 substances mentioned above are among the 17 chemicals that were included in batch 9 of the Challenge.

 Environment Canada and Health Canada conducted screening assessments to determine whether any of the substances in batch nine are toxic as defined under section 64 of CEPA 1999.
-According to the summary of the screening assessment, published in the Canada Gazette, Part I, on September 18, 2010, vanadium pentoxide is harmful to human health and meets the criterion set out in paragraph 64(c) of CEPA 1999.
-An order adding substances to Schedule 1 of CEPA 1999 was published in the Canada Gazette, Part II, on October 24, 2012, to enable the development of risk management instruments to manage the risks associated with the substance. (see footnote 3)
+According to the summary of the screening assessments, published in the Canada Gazette, Part I, on September 18, 2010, methyl eugenol, TGOPE and potassium bromate are harmful to human health and meet the criterion as set out in paragraph 64(c) of CEPA 1999.
+An order adding substances to Schedule 1 of CEPA 1999 was published in the Canada Gazette, Part II, on October 24, 2012, to enable the development of risk management instruments to manage the risks associated with these substances. (see footnote 3)

 SNAc provisions of CEPA 1999

-Given that vanadium pentoxide is listed on the Domestic Substances List (DSL), activities associated with the substance can be conducted by industry or others without obligation to notify the Government of Canada unless the substance is subject to other notification requirements.
-When the Government of Canada is concerned that any significant new activity in relation to a substance may result in an increased risk to human health or the environment, the Minister may impose notification requirements on significant new activities associated with the substance.As it has been concluded that vanadium pentoxide is harmful to human health, significant new activities involving it may be a source of concern.
+Given that the three substances are listed on the Domestic Substances List (DSL), activities associated with them can be conducted by industry or others without obligation to notify the Government of Canada, unless the substances are subject to other notification requirements.
+When the Government of Canada is concerned that any significant new activity in relation to a substance may result in an increased risk to human health or the environment, the Minister may impose notification requirements on significant new activities associated with the substance.As it has been concluded that the three substances are harmful to human health, significant new activities involving them may be a source of concern.
 Therefore, a notice of intent to apply the SNAc provisions of CEPA 1999 to substances was published in the Canada Gazette, Part I, on September 15, 2012. (see footnote 4)

-The objective of the Order is to contribute to the protection of human health by collecting information on significant new activities associated with vanadium pentoxide before they are undertaken.
-The information collected will assist the Government of Canada in assessing the substance in relation to the significant new activities and in determining whether further risk management activities are necessary.
+The objective of the Order is to contribute to the protection of human health by collecting information on significant new activities associated with the three substances before such activities are undertaken.
+The information collected will assist the Government of Canada in assessing the substances in relation to the significant new activities and in determining whether further risk management activities are necessary.

-The Order deletes the substance from Part 1 of the DSL by removing its CAS Registry Number; adds the substance to Part 2 of the DSL; and indicates, by addition of the letter “S′” following the CAS Registry Number, that the substance is subject to the SNAc provisions under CEPA 1999.
+The Order deletes the three substances from Part 1 of the DSL by removing their CAS Registry Numbers; adds them to Part 2 of the DSL; and indicates, by addition of the letter “S′” following the CAS Registry Numbers, that the three substances are subject to the SNAc provisions under CEPA 1999.

-Environment Canada and Health Canada will use the submitted information to conduct human health and environmental assessments within 180 days after it is received.
-Current activities that are of minimal concern are exempt from the notification requirements.
+Environment Canada and Health Canada will use the submitted information to conduct human health and environmental assessments within 180 days after the information is received.
+Current activities that are being managed and are anticipated to be of minimal concern are exempt from the notification requirements.
 These exemptions are described in the Order.

-The Order complements the existing and proposed initiatives and will assist in managing potential risks associated with significant new activities involving the substance.
+The Order complements the existing and proposed risk management actions and will assist in managing potential risks associated with significant new activities involving the three substances.

 The Order comes into force on the day on which it is registered.